Student Visa Spain (2026)

 - Spanish-authorized insurer

-If you want to understand how health insurance and healthcare access actually work in Spain for international students — including public vs private healthcare, when private insurance is legally required, and what changes after Social Security registration — see our complete guide to Health Insurance in Spain for Expats.
+If you want to understand how health insurance and healthcare access actually work in Spain for international students — including public vs private healthcare, when private insurance is legally required, and what changes after Social Security registration — see our complete:

 Student-friendly plans: